vitor-souza-ime/roboLLM/README.md

 * **Graphical mouth animation** using Pygame
 * **A complete performance metrics system**

-Everything runs on **conventional hardware**, without GPUs, and without relying on cloud-based LLM services.
+Everything runs on **conventional hardware**, without GPUs, and without relying on cloud-based SLM services.

 ---